Tudat/tudat/tutorials/tudatFeatures/propagationSetup/integratorSettings.rst

 Integrator Settings
 ===================
 As the name suggests, the integrator settings tell the dynamics simulator how to integrate numerically the equations of motion that govern the orbital mechanics to simulate.
-The :class:`IntegratorSettings` are defined using two derived classes, depending on whether the integrator to be used is a fixed step-size integrator or a variable step-size integrator.
+The :class:`IntegratorSettings` are defined using four derived classes, depending on whether the integrator to be used is a fixed step-size integrator or a variable step-size integrator.

 .. class:: IntegratorSettings